Boy dies after jumping off Riverfront Park bridge

 - Oops!Something went wrong.Please try again later.

-May 8—A boy died Wednesday night after he and three other teens jumped off the orange pedestrian bridge at Riverfront Park in downtown Spokane.
+May 9—A boy died Wednesday night after he and three other teens jumped off the orange pedestrian bridge at Riverfront Park in downtown Spokane.

 Spokane Fire Department spokesman Justin de Ruyter said firefighters were called at 6:58 p.m. to a report of four young people who had jumped off the popular bridge just north of the Rotary Fountain.
 De Ruyter said multiple 911 callers said they heard screaming.